For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them (Ephesians 2:10 ESV).

-How then will they call on him in whom they have not believed?
-And how are they to believe in him of whom they have never heard?
-And how are they to hear without someone preaching?
-(Romans 10:14 ESV).
+But how can they call on him to save them unless they believe in him?
+And how can they believe in him if they have never heard about him?
+And how can they hear about him unless someone tells them?
+(Romans 10:14 NLT).

 Sharing your story

 Some people use the word “testimony” to describe this kind of sharing.
-It’s basically an opportunity for you to tell other people what your life was like before you became a Christian, how and why you decided to follow Jesus, how your life has changed, and what God is doing in your life now.
-Even if you’ve been a Christian since a really young age, you still have a story to share.
+It’s basically an opportunity for you to tell other people what your life was like before you became a follower of Jesus, how and why you decided to follow Jesus, how your life has changed, and what God is doing in your life now.
+Even if you’ve been a follower of Jesus since a really young age, you still have a story to share.

-“And they have conquered him by the blood of the Lamb and by the word of their testimony, for they loved not their lives even unto death” (Revelation 12:11 ESV).
+“And they have defeated him [the ‘accuser’ or Satan] by the blood of the Lamb and by their testimony.
+And they did not love their lives so much that they were afraid to die” (Revelation 12:11 NLT).